 What if I pressure cook the peanuts, then want to cook them longer?

 The texture of boiled peanuts is all about personal preference.
 Some people like them very soft and plump.
 However, I prefer them to be slightly more firm.
 You can always add a little more water to the Instant Pot, then cover and set on Pressure Cook High (again) for 5-8 more minutes.
 If you do this, the second time, perform a quick release.

-One serving of boiled peanuts is 333 calories, and 11 grams of carbohydrates.
+One serving of boiled peanuts is 333 calories, 15 grams of protein, and 11 grams of carbohydrates.
+Boiled peanuts are packed with protein and fiber, so I wouldn’t say they are unhealthy as long as you eat them in moderation!
 We provide full nutritional facts in the recipe form below.

 Are Boiled Peanuts Gluten-Free?